Crispy Fried Fish Sandwich Recipe

 Dutch oven

-Panko is a Japanese-style breadcrumb and can be found in the Asian section of your local grocery store.
-While both panko and breadcrumbs can be used as a coating for fried foods, panko is much more flakier and yields a crunchier, crispier texture.
+Panko is a Japanese-style breadcrumb found in the Asian section of your grocery store.
+While both Panko and regular breadcrumbs can be used to coat fried foods, Panko is much lighter, flakier, and gives that perfect crispy crunch that you crave in every bite.

 A quick and easy buttermilk substitute is creating your own buttermilk with whole milk and something acidic such as lemon juice or distilled white vinegar.